Skip to main content

 The liquidation price can be calculated with the following formulas.

-• price: The current price (USD) of the asset
+• price: The average price (USD) of the position

 • collateral_size: The collateral size (USD) for the position